 By definition, a Dental Implant is an artificial tooth root that is placed in the jaw for the purpose of holding a replacement tooth or bridge.
 Gum disease, injury, or some other reason may cause a person to lose tooth/teeth.
 Dental implants can be a good option for such people.

 Dental implants have a natural look and feel, just like one’s natural teeth.
-They are the ideal solution for you, if:
+They may be the ideal solution for you, if:

 You can choose to have different implant options like: